Skip to content

 Why is licensing so important?

+Increasingly, we see individuals promoting themselves as nutritionists while having little to no formal training.
 For example, unscientific modalities such as “applied kinesiology” and “homeopathy” are repeatedly debunked in double-blind, placebo-controlled studies as being no more effective than placebo.
 Yet, despite overwhelming evidence that these modalities are neither effective nor rational, they persist.

 Professional licensing laws help identify who is a qualified practitioner and who is not.
 Individuals who lack the objective accredited education, clinical experience, examination, and ongoing continuing education demonstrating their competency are not qualified for licensure.